Sunday, 14 April 2024

 While we used to have two basic ways of writing vowels (the Western/"African" with three vowel signs, sukūn, and three small lengthening letters, the Eastern/"Asian" with three short vowel signs, three long vowel signs, and sukūn/ǧasm)); now there is a third (the new "Iranian" with six vowel signs in which the sign for /ū/ is not a turned ḍamma as in Indo-Pak and Indonesia, but looks like the Maġribian/Afro-Arab small waw, without sukūn, but with a second color for "silent, unpronounced"):

-The main point of the book is: there are different ways to mark the fine points, but that's okay.
+The main point of Differing Diacritics is: there are different ways to mark the fine points, and that's okay.
 The maṣāḥif have the same text, but the notation is not exactely the same.

 On page 2 of the book the diactrics are defined. Šaiḫa Saima Yacoob states that there are three kinds: